Are you thinking about submitting an early decision law school application? If you are, you don’t want to miss this guide!

 ED applications are generally submitted to schools that are within students’ reach since you can only submit one binding application per admission cycle.

-Using this guide, you should have enough information to make a decision about submitting an ED application to law school.
-If you’re still unsure, you can find the answers to common inquiries about law schools with early decision below.
+Using this guide, you should have enough information to submit an ED application to law school.
+If you’re still unsure, you can find the answers to common inquiries about law schools with early decisions below.

-The T14 law schools with early decision are:
+The T14 law schools with early decisions are:

 Yes, Early Decision can increase your chances of getting into law school, which can be reassuring considering the T14 law schools are the most selective!
 Admissions committees tend to be more lenient with Early Decision applicants and there is less competition for seats!